erenyenigul/crisp/README.md

 ### Hello World Program

-Before we start, you should know that you will be using parenthesis more than you have used ever since.
+Before we start, you should know that you will be using parenthesis more than you have ever used.
 To display a `Hello World` message with Crisp, run the following code.
 ```scheme
     (print "Hello world")
 ```